jaanae/devops-workshop/Week2.md

 1. Select language.
 2. Fill the needed credentials.
-- **Try to not leave the application running without setting the username and password first.
-The wordpress is open to the internet and as long as there is no password set, anyone in the world can set the username and password and take control of your wordpress to do what ever evil things they want.**

 - The mysql application that was created, uses Container Storage by default.
-Container storage is not persistent and for that reason, if the mysql container crashes for some reason, OpenShift schedules it to a different node or you modify the application, all data disappears.
+Container storage is not persistent and for that reason, if the mysql container crashes, OpenShift schedules it to a different node or you modify the application, all data disappears.
 Next week, we will be adding persistent storage for the application.

 **Congratulations!
 Week 2 is now completed.
 Great Job!**

+Leave the wordpress and mysql pods as they are...
+We will continue from that next week :)